Four steps to a strong identity foundation with Azure Active Directory

 Step 3 - Empower your users securely

 In today's digital workplace, it's important to balance security with productivity.
-However, end users often push back on security measures that slow their productivity and access to cloud apps.
+However, end users often push back on security measures that slow their productivity and access to apps.
 To help address this, Azure AD provides self-service capabilities that enable users to remain productive while minimizing administrative overhead.

 This section lists recommendations for removing friction from your organization by empowering your users while remaining vigilant.